The New 'Digital' Sanctuary Cities

 After Pearl Harbor, Census Bureau block-level data helped enable the displacement and internment of Japanese Americans.
 And following 9/11, then-President Bush created NSEERS, the “Muslim registry,” that President Trump has talked about reinstating.

-To ensure that locally collected data does not bolster federal efforts such as this, San Francisco passed an ordinance prohibiting municipal resources or personnel from being used for any registry based on race, religion, or national origin in March 2017.
+To ensure that locally collected data does not bolster federal efforts such as these, San Francisco passed an ordinance prohibiting municipal resources or personnel from being used for any registry based on race, religion, or national origin in March 2017.
 It also allows residents to sue if they feel the city has violated the policy.
 Spokane and Chicago have also passed similar legislation this year; and the Colorado state legislature is considering its own version.

 These provisions partly serve a symbolic purpose, given that the Trump administration hasn’t actually taken steps to put a registry in action.
 They’re moral proclamations.
 But they also serve as preemptive defense—a way of opting out in case the federal government does go ahead with a registry and asks local governments to help.